mcelrath/braidcoin/braidpool_spec.md

 UHPO set transaction, and create a new separate transaction which pays that hasher, [authorizes](#payout-authorization) it, and broadcasts it to bitcoin.

+## Rolling Coinbase Aggregation

+Each block produces a new coinbase output, and an update to the [UHPO set](#the-unspent-hasher-payment-output-UHPO).
+In order to simplify the UHPO outputs, we will *aggregate* the existing coinbases.
+In addition to the coinbase, each block mined by braidpool must additionally have a transaction having two inputs and one output

+    Input (1): <existing braidpool aggregate UTXO>
+    Input (2): <block N-100 coinbase output>
+    Outputs (1): <new braidpool aggregate UTXO>

+which merges the existing UHPO root with the new spendable output.
+We must write this transaction only for coinbases older than 100 blocks because of bitcoin's coinbase maturity rule.

+This transaction is created *after* a block is successfully mined by braidpool, since the extranonce used by mining devices changes the coinbase txid, we can't sign this transaction until its Input(2) txid is known.
+(Unless we have ANYPREVOUT, but there is not really any reason to sign

+After the RCA transaction is signed, and its corresponding UHPO transaction is signed, spending the RCA's output, braidpool nodes will *delete* the corresponding key shares and keys associated with signing these.
+As long as
+$n-t$ nodes successfully delete these shares and keys, and the RCA and UHPO transactions are distributed to all nodes, it then becomes impossible to spend the aggregated braidpool funds in any other way.

+This is very similar to the "On-Chain Update Protocol" (Sec 3) of the [Eltoo](https://blockstream.com/eltoo.pdf) paper.
+Because in each block we update the RCA output, it automatically invalidates the share payout of the previous UHPO transaction.
+Broadcasting an old UHPO transaction would be a double spend with the RCA transaction.
+Only one of the two can be accepted.

+FIXME should update and settlement keys be different here?

+FIXME use a tapscript for the UHPO payment.
+Happy path is RCA, and just a Schnorr signature.

+FIXME Can we authorize the tapscript UHPO in any other way?
+Can we verify a PoW hash for instance?

+FIXME pre-kegen and ROAST parallel signing

+FIXME use nlocktime or CSV?
+CSV would separate the update and settlement transactions.

+FIXME what do we do with any coinbases mined by braidpool after the settlement tx is broadcast?
+CSV and let the miner take it all?

+FIXME from eltoo paper: "The use of different key-pairs prevents an attacker from simply swapping out the branch selection and reusing the same signatures for the other branch."
+    This should still be possible with tapscript.
+An attacker can know the pubkey tweak and adapt an update signature to be a settlement signature and v/v.
+(CHECK THIS)

+The script

 ## Pool Transactions and Derivative Instruments

 If the decentralized mining pool supports transactions of its own, one could